mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 ### Game Over Screen
 - Displays 'Game Over' in ASCII art and 'Countdown' within ASCII art tiles.
-- Displays a congraultions message in rainbow text.
+- Displays a congratulations message in rainbow text.
 - Displays the user's final score and their highest score so far for this game session.
 - If the user's score for this game beats an existing top ten leaderboard high score, the user's score is added to the leaderboard and the leaderboard is printed to the terminal (after a few seconds delay to give the user time to read the text on screen.)
 - Pauses and displays a message for the user to press any key to start a new game or the ESC key to end the game.